IntersectMBO/cardano-haskell-packages/README.md

 This is convenient for users who can't or don't want to put their packages on Hackage.

+### Cabal package repositories and `source-repository-package`

+Using `source-repository-package` stanzas is another common way of getting dependencies that are not on Hackage.
+Both have their place: CHaP gives us proper versioning and simpler setup, `source-repository-package`s are useful for ad-hoc use of patched or pre-release versions.

+Crucially, additional Cabal pacakge repositories like CHaP and `source-repository-package` stanzas are _compatible_ and _`source-repository-package`s always win_.
+That is, they interact in the same way as Hackage and `source-repository-package`s do.
+This gives us behaviour that we want: ad-hoc `source-repository-package` stanzas will override packages from Hackage _or_ CHaP.

 ## How to use CHaP

 To use CHaP from cabal, add the following lines to your